 State of the art dental equipment: At Inner South Veterinary Centre have invested in a state of the art dental X ray machine and updated all our ultrasonic and surgical dental equipment.
 With these new and sophisticated tools we are more set than ever to treat your pet’s dental issues to the highest standard.
 Our vets and nurses undergo regular training and continuing education in this emerging field of veterinary dentistry and our nurses are all trained dental hygienists.
 We are really passionate about your pet’s mouth!

 Dogs and cats need a general anaesthetic to assess the teeth.
 Careful probing and charting takes place with meticulous evaluation of every tooth.
 Ultrasonic cleaning is performed with extraction of teeth if required.
 Teeth that cannot be saved are generally removed to prevent problems in the future.

 A program can then be put together for your pet, to ensure their oral hygiene remains good.
 There are multiple options for your pet; from tooth brushing being the cheapest and most effective method to clean a pets teeth although somewhat difficult in some animals.
 Dietary change using the specially formulated and proven Hills t/d Diet or Hills VetEssentials diet makes cleaning teeth easy, PlaqueOff is a seaweed product that makes the plaque less sticky.
 Chew toys or dental treats designed to encourage chewing also help.
 There is something for every pet in our bag of tricks against dental disease and with good home care dental health can be very much improved.

-If you think that your pet would benefit from a dental health check, tooth brushing, or professional dental cleaning book in for a FREE dental check today.
+If you think that your pet would benefit from a dental health check, tooth brushing, or professional dental cleaning book in for a FREE dental check with our friendly nurses today.